domenic/concise-notes/source/_posts/2016-01-15-one-simple-trick-for-javascript-performance-optimization.md

 - 511 is a good-looking number.
 In unicode, it looks really really good: &#511;
 - A function with 511 parameters always looks better than a function with 512 parameters.
 (I have discovered a truly remarkable proof which this margin is too small to contain.)

 *Note: I originally wrote this article with 65535 instead of 512.
 I did not pay enough attention while reading V8 source code.
 It was 65535 bits, i.e. 512 bytes, or 512 parameters.
-Not 65535 parameters.*
+Not 65535 parameters.
+[Review the diff](https://github.com/vhf/concise-notes/commit/88fc535cbe23a567ddd3e65f8f64c6590936a51b).*